R3PTIL3/hyperhdr-webos-loader/README.md

 #Fix HyperHDR daemon at screensaver start

 The HyperHDR daemon is no longer stopped when the internal screensaver or the custom Aerial Screensaver for webOS is switched on.
-(Ambilight works)
+(Ambilight works When using original PicCap/hyperion-webos)

 # ai_calibration